ibxibx/coding-exercises/readme.md

 ## Folder Structure

-Each folder in this repository corresponds to a specific exercise or project from the course: coding-exercise-01/ # First exercise coding-exercise-02/ # Second exercise
+Each folder in this repository corresponds to a specific exercise or project from the course:
+- coding-exercise-01/ # First exercise
+- coding-exercise-02/ # Second exercise
-...
+- ...
-coding-exercise-xx/ # Latest exercise
+- coding-exercise-xx/ # Latest exercise

 ---

 ## Why This Matters

 React is one of the most popular JavaScript libraries used to build modern, reactive user interfaces for the web.
 By completing this course, I have not only gained a deep understanding of React but also learned how to apply it effectively in real-world scenarios.
-This repository demonstrates my ability to translate theoretical knowledge into practical solutions—skills that are highly valuable for any developer role.
+This repository demonstrates my ability to translate theoretical knowledge into practical solutions — are skills that are highly valuable for any developer role.

 Whether you're a recruiter evaluating my profile or a fellow developer looking for inspiration, I hope this repository provides valuable insights into my journey of mastering React.